Skip to main content

 Need Help Building Your Chrome Extension?

-Groovy Web has built AI-powered Chrome extensions for clients across sales, legal, recruiting, and productivity.
-Our AI-First teams deliver production-grade MV3 extensions faster and at a fraction of traditional agency cost — with full AI integration from day one.
+AI-First teams have built AI-powered Chrome extensions for clients across sales, legal, recruiting, and productivity — delivering production-grade MV3 extensions faster and at a fraction of traditional agency cost, with full AI integration from day one.

 Book a Free Consultation →